drhsqlite/fossil-mirror/www/rebaseharm.md

 [Weinberg][weinberg] argues programming should be "egoless".
-That is to say, programmers should avoid linking their code with their sense of self, as they makes it more difficult for them to find and respond to bugs, and hence makes them less productive.
+That is to say, programmers should avoid linking their code with their sense of self, as that makes it more difficult for them to find and respond to bugs, and hence makes them less productive.
 Many developers are drawn to private branches out of sense of ego.
 "I want to get the code right before I publish it".
 I sympathize with this sentiment, and am frequently guilty of it myself.
-It is humbling to display your stupid mistake to the whole world on the open internet that never forgets.
+It is humbling to display your stupid mistake to the whole world on an internet that never forgets.
 And yet, humble programmers generate better code.

 ## Rebase commits untested check-ins to the blockchain